Adam-Peel/nc-news/README.md

 | ---------- | ----------- |
 | Node.js    | V22.15.0    |

-Once set up, the build can be deployed locally by running the command `npm run dev`.
+Once set up, the build can be deployed locally by running the command `npm run dev` in any folder of the repo.

 ## Progress Status